4 minute read

 Do You Have to Pay Back Student Loans?

-Yes.
-Just like any type of loan, like a car loan or a home loan, a student loan must be paid back.
-Defaulting on a loan can negatively impact your credit history and make it harder for you to get other loans in the future.
-Scholarships and grants do not have to be paid back.
+Like a car or home loan, student loans must be repaid.
+Defaulting can negatively impact your credit history and your ability to secure future loans.
+Scholarships and grants, however, do not need to be paid back.

 How Is Interest Calculated on Student Loans?